hsvu/NMP_Weather_Station/README.md

 However, viewing a stream of continuous raw data on a terminal is not very useful.
 Hence, after the hardware to collect this raw numerical data is set up, the data stream must be processed appropriately and displayed on a frontend.

 ## Task 1 - Backend
-You will be given a module *weather_output.js* which contains a function, *generate_weather_data*, that emulates the data output from a weather station by returning an object with the following data points:
+You will be given a module *weather_output.ts* which contains a function, *generate_weather_data*, that emulates the data output from a weather station by returning an object with the following data points:

  - Ambient Temperature
  - Track Temperature